Gazler/githug/README.md

 # Githug
 Git Your Game On [![Build Status](https://travis-ci.org/Gazler/githug.png?branch=master)](https://travis-ci.org/Gazler/githug) [![Code Climate](https://codeclimate.com/github/Gazler/githug.png)](https://codeclimate.com/github/Gazler/githug)
 ## About
 Githug is designed to give you a practical way of learning git.
-It has a series of levels, each utilizing git commands to ensure a correct answer.
+It has a series of levels, each requiring you to use git commands to arrive at a correct answer.

 ## Installation
-To install Githug
+To install Githug, run

     gem install githug

-After the gem is installed, you can run `githug` where you will be prompted to create a directory.
+After the gem is installed, run `githug`.
+You will be prompted to create a directory.
 Githug should work on Linux, OS X and Windows.

 ## Commands

 Githug has 5 commands:

- * play - This is the default command and it will check your solution for the current level.
+ * play - The default command, checks your solution for the current level
  * hint - Gives you a hint (if available) for the current level
  * reset - Reset the current level or reset the level to a given name or path
- * levels - List all of the levels
+ * levels - List all the levels
- * test - Used to test levels in development, please see the Testing Levels section.
+ * test - Test levels in development (please see the "Testing Levels" section below)

 ## Change Log